Links on Android Authority may earn us a commission. Learn more.

 - Heart rate variability: Apple Watches also track your heart rate variability or the variation in the time between heartbeats.
 Interestingly, Apple Watches don’t natively track stress via heart rate variability.
 You need to download a third-party app for that.

-- Blood oxygen saturation (SpO2): The Apple Watch Series 6 can measure your oxygen saturation with its built-in pulse oximeter during the day and night.
+- Blood oxygen saturation (SpO2): The Series 7 and Series 6 can measure your oxygen saturation with a built-in pulse oximeter during the day and night.
 You’ll see an SpO2 graph in Apple Health, which can also tell you useful information like your daily average.

-- Sleep: Thanks to watchOS 7, Apple Watches can now natively track sleep.
-The Sleep app allows the wearable to track your total time asleep, any time you wake up throughout the night, as well as your calorie burn and heart rate during sleep.
-Unfortunately, that’s it.
+- Sleep: Apple Watches can natively track sleep in the Sleep app but the data collected is limited.
 You’ll want to download a third-party sleep app if you want more details.

-- Menstrual cycle tracking: Apple Watches can track your menstrual cycle with its Cycle Tracking app.
+- Menstrual cycle tracking: Apple Watches can track your menstrual cycle with the Cycle Tracking app.
 You can track your cycle timeline, symptoms, and get estimates on your next period or fertility windows.